nedbat/coveragepy/doc/howitworks.rst

 ---------

 At the heart of the execution phase is a Python trace function.
-This is a function that Python will invoke for each line executed in a program.
+This is a function that Python interpreter invokes for each line executed in a program.
 Coverage.py implements a trace function that records each file and line number as it is executed.

 Executing a function for every line in your program can make execution very slow.
-Coverage.py's trace function is implemented in C to reduce that slowdown, and also takes care to not trace code that you aren't interested in.
+Coverage.py's trace function is implemented in C to reduce that slowdown.
+It also takes care to not trace code that you aren't interested in.

 When measuring branch coverage, the same trace function is used, but instead of recording line numbers, coverage.py records pairs of line numbers.
 Each